OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:42

-They gave Him a piece of broiled fish,
+They offered Him a piece of broiled fish,

 ## Luke 24:43